SuperGini/openapi-generator-lib/README.md

 3. Generate typescript library:
     - publish typescript to gitlab: https://docs.gitlab.com/user/packages/npm_registry/
-    - the classes are generated using gradle in: generate-java-typescript-files-stage in the folder typescriptgenerated.
+    - the classes are generated using gradle in: generate-java-typescript-files-stage in the folder starting with the asyncapi file name.
       We save this folder as an artifact so we can have access to them in the publish-typescript-library-stage.
     - extract the version from the openapi.yaml file and set tit to version in package.json.
     - replace the name "name": "@openapi-generator/test-library", with   "name": "@openapi-generator/openApiFileName",